xmlking/spectacular/apps/web/README.md

-# Docs
+# Web

-A static portfolio site built with SvelteKit + Skeleton UI + MDsveX.
+A static portfolio / marketing site built with SvelteKit + Skeleton UI + MDsveX.

 ## 🎉 Try it now!